 She followed him thither; and her curiosity to know what he had to tell her was heightened by the supposition of its being in some manner connected with the letter he held.
-It suddenly struck her that it might be from Lady Catherine, and she anticipated with dismay all the consequent explanations.
+It suddenly struck her that it might be from Lady Catherine; and she anticipated with dismay all the consequent explanations.

-She followed her father to the fireplace, and they both sat down.
-He then said,-
+She followed her father to the fire place, and they both sat down.
+He then said, himself at all, or offended that his letter was not rather addressed to herself; when her father continued: